mgamota2/FMCW_mmWave/README.md

 ROS 2 Package (C++) for TI IWR1443BOOST and TI DCA1000EVM FMCW mmWave Radar System

-This project is based off of the work done for the RaDICaL SDK: https://moodoki.github.io/radical_sdk/
+This project is based off of the work done for the RaDICaL SDK:

+https://moodoki.github.io/radical_sdk/

 https://publish.illinois.edu/radicaldata/

+Firmware for the radar system can be downloaded

 This has only been tested on Ubuntu 22.04.5